Vertical blanking interval

 In analog television systems the vertical blanking interval can be used for datacasting (to carry digital data), since nothing sent during the VBI is displayed on the screen; various test signals, VITC timecode, closed captioning, teletext, CGMS-A copy-protection indicators, and various data encoded by the XDS protocol (e.g., the content ratings for V-chip use) and other digital data can be sent during this time period.

 In U.S. analog broadcast television, line 19 was reserved for a Ghost-canceling reference and line 21 was reserved for NABTS captioning data.
-The obsolete Teletext service contemplated the use of line 22 for data transmission.
+Teletext contemplated the use of line 22 for data transmission.

 The pause between sending video data is sometimes used in real time computer graphics to modify the frame buffer, or to provide a time reference for when switching the source buffer for video output can happen without causing a visible tear.
 This is especially true in video game systems, where the fixed frequency of the blanking period might also be used to derive in-game timing.

 On many consoles there is an extended blanking period, as the console opts to paint graphics on fewer lines than the television would natively allow, permitting its output to be surrounded by a border.
 On some very early machines such as the Atari 2600, the programmer is in full control of video output and therefore may select their own blanking period, allowing arbitrarily few painted lines.
 On others such as the Nintendo Entertainment System, a predefined blanking period could be extended.

 Most consumer VCRs use the known black level of the vertical blanking pulse to set their recording levels.
 The Macrovision copy protection scheme inserts pulses in the VBI, where the recorder expects a constant level, to disrupt recording to videotapes.